annargrs/annargrs.github.io/_pages/lab.md

 Recruiting is continuing!
 See [upcoming positions](#phd-and-postdoc-positions).

 The lab is part of [NLPNorth research group](https://nlpnorth.github.io/), with 4 other faculty working in NLP.
-The group participates in the [AI Pioneer center](https://www.aicentre.dk/people), where it is possible to interact with other NLP researchers in University of Copenhagen and other institutions.
+We are also a part of the [AI Pioneer center](https://www.aicentre.dk/people), where it is possible to interact with other NLP researchers in University of Copenhagen and other institutions.
 Here are some [reflections by NLPNorth PhD students](https://nlpnorth.github.io/content/phd-reflections.html) on what it's like to live and study in Denmark.

 # PhD and Postdoc Positions